RyanZhang1023/AI-Desktop-ChatCat/README.md

 ## Run Instructions
 - set your openai api key as your environment variable with a name called "OPENAI_API_KEY"
-- open the root folder where the project is installed and run py ``main.py``
+- open the root folder where the project is installed and run ``main.py``
 - press key ~ to activate voice input

 ## Contributions